mgugger/actix-admin/docs/content/docs/custom-handler.md

 );
 ```

+> **_NOTE:_**  the category "navbar-end" is used for the dropdown containing the sign out button and will show only when auth is enabled.

 ### Added to an entity but shown grouped in a Category
 ```rust
 // this will expose a menu item which links to /admin/comment/custom_handler and is shown in the NavBar menu in the group "Some Category"